The 20 Best Histiocytosis Doctors Near Me in District of Columbia, US

 English

-Alexandra Dreyzin is a Hematologist and an Oncologist in Washington, Washington, D.c..
+Alexandra Dreyzin is a Hematologist and an Oncologist practicing medicine in Washington, Washington, D.c..
 Dr. Dreyzin is rated as an Experienced provider by MediFind in the treatment of Histiocytosis.
-Her top areas of expertise are Acute Lymphoblastic Leukemia (ALL), Leukemia, Hemophagocytic Lymphohistiocytosis, and Non-Langerhans-Cell Histiocytosis.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Acute Lymphoblastic Leukemia (ALL), Leukemia, Hemophagocytic Lymphohistiocytosis, and Non-Langerhans-Cell Histiocytosis.

 Experienced in Histiocytosis